Black Friday Walmart deals available now: $99 AirPods, $230 Apple Watch SE, $49 Instant Pot and more

 This kit includes four 1080p HD wired security cameras with face detection technology with an 8-channel system with a 1TB preinstalled hard drive.
 Remote access and viewing is included without an ongoing subscription fee.

-This four-pack of Night Owl security cameras usually sells for $259 but is selling for $150 from Nov.
-7-8.
+This four-pack of Night Owl security cameras is on sale for $150.

 Deals that start Nov.
 11